gh-andrem/Defender-For-Identity-MDI-Deployment-Classic-Sensor-v2-Checklist/mdi-deployment-checklist.md

 - [ ] **Configure read permissions for the AD FS database**
   - Applies read (db_datareader) permissions for the gMSA(s)
   - Apply the steps below on all AD FS servers in your environment since database permissions are not replicated across servers.
-  - If AD FS database is located on dedicated SQL server, add SQL server to AD security group that can access the gMSA (see ).
+  - If AD FS database is located on dedicated SQL server, add SQL server to AD security group that can access the gMSA.
   - To acquire SQL connection string (if not known already) to locate the name of the AD FS database open PowerShell
     - [Acquire the SQL database connection string | Microsoft Docs](https://learn.microsoft.com/en-us/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-sql#acquire-the-sql-database-connection-string)
 ```PowerShell